UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 and orderly data.
 The same applies here, however, the concept of ***tidy data*** stems from
 <a href="https://vita.had.co.nz/papers/tidy-data.pdf" target="_blank">a
-paper </a> written by Hadley Wickham in 2014.
+paper </a> written by renowned data scientist Hadley Wickham in 2014.

 ### What is the concept of tidy data?

-A tidy data is one that is satisfied by these three criteria:
+Tidy data satisfies the following three criteria:

   - Each row is a single observation,
   - Each variable is a single column, and
-  - Each value is a single cell (i.e., its row, column position in the data frame is not shared with another value)
+  - Each value is a single cell (i.e., its row, column position in the dataframe is not shared with another value)

 <center>